 Specimens of Egyptian Chariots from around 1400 B.C. are found with showed that Egyptians used animal fats (tallow) to lubricate chariot axels.

 Leonardo Da Vinci was one of the first scholars to study friction systematically.
 His work on friction originated in studies of the rotational resistance of axles and the mechanics of screw threads.
 He focused on all kinds of friction and drew a distinction between sliding and rolling friction.
+Leonardo da Vinci understood the important role friction played in the workings of machinery and how friction limited efficiency.
+His ideas included the thought that friction was the result of the roughness of the material and smoother materials resulted in less friction.
+Specifically, da Vinci noted that friction is not dependent of contact area, friction resistance is directly proportional to the applied load, and friction has a constant correlation.
 At the end of the period (1493-1500) he was confident about the laws of friction, although the value (1/2, 1/3, ¼ and 1/8) he chose for the coefficient of friction varied considerably.

 The monumental work done by Sir Isaac Newton in his Principia from 1687 laid down the foundations of Viscosity and was able to bring out the concept of Newtonian and Non-Newtonian Fluids.

 John Theophilus Desaguliers (1683-1744) became the first person to propose the adhesion concept of friction.
 He stated that friction is fundamentally caused by the force it takes to overcome adhesive forces or to breakdown adhesion.

 French physicist Guillaume Amontons rediscovered the rules of friction after he studied dry sliding between two flat surfaces (Amontons, 1699).
 He postulated three laws which is only applicable to dry friction: